-- 1. Create and implement a core mission statement that expresses a belief that all students, including boys of color, are valuable and can soar to their highest potential.
+1. Create and implement a core mission statement that expresses a belief that all students, including boys of color, are valuable and can soar to their highest potential.
 Ensure that this mission statement is reinforced daily in your leadership approach, and that both staff and students embrace and affirm it.
-This mission statement becomes the driving force for all other areas of improvement that will come. - 2.
-Cultivate strong school staff who work together toward the common vision of achievement for boys of color.
+This mission statement becomes the driving force for all other areas of improve-

+2. Cultivate strong school staff who work together toward the common vision of achievement for boys of color.
 Develop and articulate a goal of high achievement for boys of color, and express to all school leaders the specific role they play in meeting that goal.
 Invest in professional development opportunities that will directly benefit boys of color.
 For example, strengthen the ability of teachers to manage their classrooms effectively, as this has a positive impact on school discipline.
-In addition, guide all school personnel through a process where they become more self-aware and knowledgeable about issues of race, gender, and unconscious bias, and can use that knowledge to strengthen their role as educators and advocate for boys of color. - 3.
-Create a school environment that is safe and supportive for boys of color.
+In addition, guide all school personnel through a process where they become more self-aware and knowledgeable about issues of race, gender, and unconscious bias, and can use that knowledge to strengthen their

+3. Create a school environment that is safe and supportive for boys of color.
 The social atmosphere and learning environment should be one where boys of color have positive school interactions and experiences with both staff and peers.
 The physical environment should be in good condition, and the décor should reflect cultural diversity.
 Boys of color should have opportunities to participate in school leadership activities.
-School discipline should also be handled in a manner that is consistent with sound youth-development theory.
+School discipline should also be handled in a manner that is consistent